johannesulf/johannesulf.github.io/index.md

 # About Me

 I'm an astrophysicist interested in galaxies, cosmology, and machine learning.
 My work focuses on analyzing large astronomical data sets to extract fundamental insights into our Universe.
-I'm a member of the Dark Energy Survey Instrument collaboration and also work with data from other large-scale galaxy surveys like the Dark Energy Survey, the Hyper Suprime-Cam survey, and the Kilo-Degree Survey.
+I'm a member of the Dark Energy Spectroscopic Instrument collaboration and also work with data from other large-scale galaxy surveys like the Dark Energy Survey, the Hyper Suprime-Cam survey, and the Kilo-Degree Survey.
 The following broad questions drive my research.

 * What are the properties of dark energy and dark matter?
 Are they correctly predicted by the standard model of cosmology?
 * Does general relativity hold on cosmological scales?
 Does it correctly predict the observed cosmic gravitational lensing as well as the dynamics of galaxies?